ccauvang/emoji-progressbar/README.md

 A simple Javascript code to easily create emoji progress bar for your discord bot.

-bruh bruh lmfao bruh lmao lol.
+bruh bruh lmfao bruh lol.

 #Vietnamese: